Audit: cannabis brand website

 The teardown gives the site owner a practical sequence for the next page and IA changes.

-Use the proof entry to move into the right lane, service, or diagnostic path.
+Use the proof entry to move into the right service, resource, or diagnostic path.

-Proof shortens the next decision and routes the visitor into the page that deserves action.
+Proof should shorten the next decision and route the visitor into the page that deserves action.

 Cannabis Web Design and UX